ADVERTISEMENT

 34. Vive memor leti

-(Live remembering death. - Flaccus)
+Live remembering death. – Flaccus

 35. Quam bene vivas refert, non quam diu

-36. Noli foras ire, in teipsum reddi; in interiore homine habitat veritas
+36. Noli foras ire, in teipsum redi

 37. Si vis amari, ama

-(If you wish to be loved, love. - Augustine)
+If you wish to be loved, love. – Augustine

 38. Vestis virum reddit

-(The clothes make the man. - Quintilia)
+The clothes make the man. – Quintilian

 39. Amor animi arbitrio sumitur, non ponitur